Azure/acr/docs/Troubleshooting Guide.md

 docker login <yourregistry>.azurecr.io
 ```

-# How to use a custom domain for azure container registry
+## Configuring a custom domain for azure container registry

-Azure docker registries has a typical login url of the format `*.azurecr.io`.
-A customer might like to have a custom domain for the registry.
+Azure container registries have a typical login url of the format `*.azurecr.io`.
+A customer might like use a custom domain for the registry.
 Follow [this guide](custom-domain.md) to achieve that.